DaBetterman/alx-higher_level_programming/0x06-python-classes/README.md

 # 🇿🇦 0x06.
 Python - Classes and Objects 🌍

-For this project, I'll be learning about Classes and Objects.
+In this project I will be learning how to implement classes and object oriented programming in python.

 ## 🏃🏽‍♂️ Getting Started